frida/frida-website/_i18n/en/_docs/bridges.md

 {% endhighlight %}

 ## Using API

-There are fewer steps to do it using API provided by bindings and they are:
+There are a few steps needed to do it using APIs provided by bindings, which
+are:

 * Write the script
-* Run `npm init`
+* Run `frida-create -t agent`
 * Install bridge(s) you want, e.g. `frida-objc-bridge`
-* Write the code to compile the script and load it to the process
+* Write the code to compile the script and load it in the process

 ### Python example

 {% highlight python %}
 import frida

-def on_diag(diag):
+def on_diagnostics(diag):
     print("diag", diag)

 def on_message(message, data):
     print(message)

 compiler = frida.Compiler()
-compiler.on("diagnostics", on_diag)
+compiler.on("diagnostics", on_diagnostics)
 # script is located in /tmp, so we set project root to /tmp
-bundle = compiler.build("script.ts", "/tmp")
+bundle = compiler.build("script.ts", project_root="/tmp")

 session = frida.attach(0)